MicrosoftDocs/sql-docs/docs/big-data-cluster/app-monitor.md

 Grafana is one of the best cloud-native virtualization tools, which can be used to provide various monitoring metrics of your application running in Kubernetes.

-This article describes how to monitor an application inside a SQL Server 2019 big data clusters.
+This article describes how to monitor an application inside a SQL Server Big Data Cluster.

 ## Prerequisites